 That result didn’t happen by accident; it happened because some lawyer worked very hard.
-Although I usually don’t write about cases beyond those our firm handles, this one was worth mentioning, because it not only raises an important legal point about what’s needed for the police to initiate a traffic stop, but also makes clear that in order to produce the best result possible, the lawyer has to work every angle.
+Although I usually don’t write about cases beyond those our firm handles, this one was worth mentioning, because it not only raises an important legal point about what’s needed for the police to initiate a traffic stop, but also makes clear that in order to produce the best result possible, the lawyer has to really work every angle.

 That all begins with the lawyer’s mindset about handling cases in general, and filters down into the specifics of what he or she actually does in each and every one of them.

 I’ve told this story before, but it’s worth repeating: Many years ago, when I was just starting out, I was handling a criminal case in a local court when a then big-time defense attorney came into the conference room.
 At the time, he was in the midst of handling a very high profile local case that was in the news almost every day.

 As everyone sat around the big conference table, a prosecutor asked him a great question about whether, when he would take on a case, he’d begin by just hoping to find some some way to beat it, or, instead, if he’d just assume that there already was such a way.

 He very matter-of-factly answered that he when he took on any case, he began by assuming, at the outset, that there was some way to “beat” it, and that his job was to carefully examine everything in order to find that.